 - 1. Images of... (digital files: Galaxies)

 - a.
 Milky Way Galaxy (generic spiral galaxy)

 - b.
 Milky Way as seen from Earth

 - c.
 Milky Way with arrow showing where we are

 - d.
 Artist's rendering of black hole at center of our galaxy

 - e.
 Globular star cluster

 - f.
-Nebulae
+Nebulge

 - g.
 Binary/Ternary star system

 - h.
 Quasar

 - i.
 Other Galaxies

 - j.
 The pattern of galaxies in the universe

 - 2. Laptop (for displaying images)

 - 3. Optional: TV & cable to connect laptop, for bigger display

 - 4. Other Option: print images and display them that way

+- 5. Completely different option: Watch the episode of Origins (show) called Starlight and Time, with Russell Humphries.
+(You can find it on youtube.)

-- 1. NATURAL, adjective [to be born or produced.]
+- NATURAL, adjective [to be born or produced.]
 Pertaining to nature; produced or effected by nature, or by the laws of growth, formation or motion impressed on bodies or beings by divine power.
 Thus we speak of the natural growth of animals or plants; the natural motion of a gravitating body; natural strength or disposition; the natural heat of the body; natural color; natural beauty.
 In this sense, natural is opposed to artificial or acquired.
 (Noah Webster's 1828) - 2.
-PHILOS'OPHY, noun [Latin philosophia; Gr. love, to love, and wisdom.]
+PHILOS'OPHY, noun [Latin philosophia; Gr. love, to love, and wisdom.] - a.

-a.
 Literally, the love of wisdom.
 But in modern acceptation, philosophy is a general term denoting an explanation of the reasons of things; or an investigation of the causes of all phenomena both of mind and of matter.
 When applied to any particular department of knowledge, it denotes the collection of general laws or principles under which all the subordinate phenomena or facts relating to that subject, are comprehended.
 Thus, that branch of philosophy which treats of God, etc. is called theology; that which treats of nature, is called physics or natural philosophy; that which treats of man is called logic and ethics, or moral philosophy; that which treats of the mind is called intellectual or mental philosophy or metaphysics.